 If you come across any unfortunate events such as Total and Permanent Disability, loss of life, or other unavoidable situations, your Navient Loan may be eligible for forgiveness.
 While this is probably true, Navient student loan forgiveness is a bit complex than one may presume it to be.

 There is no such thing as a "Navient loan forgiveness" since Navient Corporation only acts as a loan servicer for federal and private loans.
-Your Navient loan may qualify for loan forgiveness with the federal loan forgiveness programs or other forgiveness programs under eligible private loans.
+Your Navient loan may qualify for student loan forgiveness with the federal student loan forgiveness programs or other forgiveness programs under eligible private loans.
 The point of focus here should be how Navient as a loan servicer helps the borrowers serviced under them to apply and avail the loan forgiveness.

 Table of Contents